help celebrate the centenary of British ice hockey, Stewart Roberts,

 the best players.

-1993 when the Guildford Spectrum began trading, a total of 30 new
+when the Guildford Spectrum began trading, a total of 30 new buildings

-buildings were in business.
-Importantly, half of them were in the
+were in business.
+Importantly, half of them were in the south of

-south of England, in the most densely populated part around the newly
+England, in the most densely populated part of the country around the

 As the league expanded into a third division to cope with all the new

-contract with Norwich Union Insurance to back the Autumn Cup, and the
+with Norwich Union Insurance to back the Autumn Cup, and the Scottish

-Scottish Ice Hockey Association went one better with Imperial Tobacco
+Ice Hockey Association went one better with Imperial Tobacco agreeing

-agreeing to put their brand name of Regal on the Scottish Cup for the
+to put their brand name of Regal on the Scottish Cup for the same sum

-Rockets.
-In 1983, they were the first British team to participate
+In 1983, they were the first British team to participate in the

 Two years later Stewart, who ran a successful scaffolding business in